France look to 'extraterrestrial' Dupont for inspiration in Dublin - RFI

 Paris (AFP)

-Mention the name Antoine Dupont and the response is the same from teammates and opponents alike -- the jaws drop, the eyes light up and the plaudits flow.
+Mention the name Antoine Dupont and the response is the same from teammates and opponents alike -- the jaws drop, the eyes light up and the praise flows.

 "I call him the Martian, the extraterrestrial," said his Toulouse and France teammate Cyril Baille.